nerves-project/nerves_runtime/README.md

 Here's the process:

 1. New firmware is installed in the normal manner.
 The `Nerves.Runtime.KV` variable, `nerves_fw_validated` is set to 0.
+(The systems `fwup.conf` does this)
 2. The system reboots like normal.
-3. The device starts a five minute reboot timer (your code needs to do this)
+3. The device starts a five minute reboot timer (your code needs to do this if you want to catch hangs or super-slow boots)
 4. The application attempts to make a connection to the firmware update server.
-5. On a good connection, the application sets `nerves_fw_validated` to 1 and cancels the reboot timer.
+5. On a good connection, the application sets `nerves_fw_validated` to 1 by calling `Nerves.Runtime.validate_firmware/0` and cancels the reboot timer.
 6. On error, the reboot timer failing, or a hardware watchdog timeout, the system reboots.
 The bootloader reverts to the previous firmware.

-To use this feature, the `nerves_fw_autovalidate` variable must be set to 0.
-This can be done at device provisioning time (like when the serial number is set) or inside a custom `fwup.conf`.
+Some Nerves systems support a KV variable called `nerves_fw_autovalidate`.
+The intention of this variable was to make that system support scenarios that require validate and ones that don't.
+If the system supports this variable then you should make sure that it is set to 0 (either via a custom fwup.conf or via the provisioning hooks for writing serial numbers to MicroSD cards).
+Support for the `nerves_fw_autovalidate` variable will likely go away in the future as steps are made to make automatic revert on bad firmware a default feature of Nerves rather than an add-on.

 ### Best effort automatic revert